-Figure 1.
-Kaibel column control configurations (In all cases F, V and R_V are fixed).
+Figure 1: Kaibel column control configurations (In all cases F, V and $R_V$ are fixed)

 These remaining four degrees of freedom are sometimes held constant, but preferably they should be adjusted during operation, for example, by keeping selected temperatures constant.
-Three configurations are studied in the paper:
+Three configurations are studied in the paper.

 - 1. One temperature loop: Reflux, L is used for temperature control (also used for the other cases) (Fig. 1a) - 2.
-Three temperature loops: Adding temperature loops for the two side streams S_1 and S_2 (Fig. 1b) - 3.
-Four temperature loops: Adding a temperature loop for the liquid split, R_L (Fig.1c)
+Three temperature loops: Adding temperature loops for the two side streams $S_1$ and $S_2$ (Fig. 1b) - 3.
+Four temperature loops: Adding a temperature loop for the liquid split, $R_L$ (Fig. 1c)

-The temperature locations were not chosen with a detailed analysis, but are based on dynamic consideration and common recommendations8.
-In general, the controlled temperatures should be within separate "internal sections" if there are several control loops.
-These internal sections for this case are: The prefractionator which is to the left of the dividing wall, the sections between D and S1, S2 and B, and finally the total reflux section between S1 and S2.
-The locations chosen here within a column section are based on steady-state gain and the stage-to-stage temperature difference.
-The key of controlling a point on a temperature profile is to keep the profile in position and thereby also the product purities when disturbances occur.
-It is required that heat supply is sufficiently large for the most demanding expected disturbance.
-Conventional PI-controllers and tuning procedures are used.
+The temperature locations were not chosen with a detailed analysis, but are based on dynamic consideration and common recommendations.
+In general, the controlled temperatures should be whitin separate "internal sections" if there are several control loops.
+The locations chosen here whitin a column section are based on steady-stade gain and the stage-to-stage temperature difference.